Algorithmic Randomness and Probabilistic Laws: , , and credences

-As a \emph{generative $\mbox{chance}^{\star}$ law}, $L^{\star}$ tells us that each toss is generated by unbiased $\mbox{chances}^{\star}$, where a $\mbox{chance}^{\star}$ process behaves just like an ordinary chance process except that it can \emph{never} produce an infinite sequence that fails to be Martin-L\"of random or fails to exhibit well-defined relative frequencies.\footnote{Alternatively, one might consider a similar algorithmic notion of chance but without requiring there be well-defined relative frequencies.
-Here we are assuming well-defined relative frequencies so that an agent might infer the law given full empirical evidence by conditioning on the results of coin tosses as she goes.
-The cost of this further constraint is modest since we are already requiring the full sequence to be Martin-L\"of random.} As a result, a $\mbox{chance}^{\star}$ process involves a subtle violation of independence.
-The sequence of tosses will pass every finitely specifiable test for statistical independence, but since the full sequence must exhibit the property of being Martin-L\"of random with unbiased relative frequencies, a $\mbox{chance}^{\star}$ process is \emph{holistically} constrained.
+As a \emph{generative $\mbox{chance}^{\star}$ law}, $L^{\star}$ tells us that each toss is generated by unbiased $\mbox{chances}^{\star}$, where a $\mbox{chance}^{\star}$ process behaves just like an ordinary chance process except that it can \emph{never} produce an infinite sequence that fails to be Martin-L\"of random or fails to exhibit well-defined relative frequencies.\footnote{\x{Note that \textit{generated by unbiased $\mbox{chances}^{\star}$} in the case of $L^\star_{ML}$ means \textit{will yield a Martin-L\"of random sequence with unbiased limiting relative frequencies.} This is just what $\mbox{chances}^{\star}$ are.}} As a result, a $\mbox{chance}^{\star}$ process involves a subtle violation of independence.
+The sequence of tosses will pass every effective test for statistical independence, but since the full sequence must exhibit the property of being Martin-L\"of random with unbiased relative frequencies, a $\mbox{chance}^{\star}$ process is \emph{holistically} constrained.
 The constraint is not felt on any finite set of tosses, nor is it discoverable by effective means, but it does require that a relationship hold between the full sequence of tosses that is generated by the process in the limit.
-This interdependence between outcomes may be incompatible with the usual intuitions behind wanting a generative law.
-It may also be incompatible with how causal explanation works more generally.
+This \x{non-local} interdependence between outcomes may be incompatible with the usual \x{reasons for wanting} a generative law.
+It may also be incompatible with how causal explanation works more generally.\footnote{Nevertheless, the temporal non-locality here is more subtle and less dramatic than the kind found in certain theories in quantum foundations.
+Consider, for example, the retrocausal model of Sutherland (2008), where the particle velocity right now is partly determined by a wave function evolving from the future.
+As a generative $\mbox{chance}^{\star}$ law, $L^{\star}$ requires no physical entity evolving from the future to the present moment.
+Instead, we may regard the \emph{generative $\mbox{chance}^{\star}$ mechanism} as something that uses Martin-L\"of random sequences to determine the chance outcomes step by step.
+For a recent discussion about temporal non-locality in quantum foundations, see Adlam (2018) and the references therein.}